treestack/domain-role-idp-mapper/README.md

 # Domain Role IdP Mapper

-Assign Keycloak realm roles to brokered users based on their email domain.
+Assign Keycloak roles to brokered users based on their email domain.

 This Identity Provider mapper grants a configured role when a user's email domain matches a list of allowed domains.
 If the email domain does not match, it can optionally grant a fallback role.

 ## Features
 - Space‑separated list of allowed domains (case‑insensitive)
 - Grants a role on match; optional fallback role otherwise
-- Safe: only grants roles the user does not already have
+- Only grants roles the user does not already have
-- Works with any Identity Provider (federated/brokered login)

 ## Compatibility
 - Built and tested against Keycloak 22.x
-- Java 17
+- Java 17+

 ## Installation
 1. Copy the latest release into your Keycloak `providers/` directory.
 2. Restart Keycloak.

 ## Usage
-1. In the realm admin console, go to Identity Providers and select your IdP.
+1. Select your IdP in the Identity Providers configuration.
 2. Open the Mappers tab → Create mapper.
 3. Choose Mapper Type: `Email Domain → Role Mapper`.
 4. Configure properties: